norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ![Screenshot of the project](assets/images/example.png)

 ## Description 📄
-In this assignment we will work together to cover how to create a responsive website using Flexbox.
+In this assignment you will cover how to create a responsive website using Flexbox.
 You will build a simple webpage that includes a navigation bar, a main section, and a footer.
 The website will be responsive, meaning it will look good on devices of all sizes.